Tracing Affordance and Item Adoption on Music Streaming Platforms: Introduction

 \section{Introduction}

-The contemporary music streaming platform is a far cry from the digital repository which it once was.
-Increased diversification at a platform level has resulted in a range of affordances that is, modes of content access projected by the platform to the user, which allow one to explore a platform's ever expanding musical catalogs through novel paths.
-No longer is it necessary for the avid music listener to spend hours on end trawling through digital repositories to find their `niche', thus performing a direct, interest-driven exploration of the whole catalog that is typically denoted as \textit{organic} ($O$) use.
-Rather, they are free to draw upon further affordances commonly encapsulated within state-of-the-art platforms which provide some level of assistance or guidance: either purely based on \textit{algorithmic} ($A$) devices or on some level of \textit{editorial} ($E$) curation.
-While at one level, it is true that affordance diversification yields increased potentials for exploration, this also comes at the price of greater emphasis being placed on user platform proficiency -- questions of what affordance to employ and what items therein to adopt quickly become frequent decisions the modern user must deal with. \hidefornow{in their daily platform usage.}
+Today, the modern music streaming platform architecture is a far cry from the digital repository which it once was.
+Increased diversification at a platform level has resulted in a now common triad of platform affordances, \textit{organic} ($O$), \textit{algorithmic} ($A$) and \textit{editorial} ($E$), which allow users to explore a platform's ever expanding musical catalogue through novel paths. $A$ affordances refer to the platform's plethora of Recommender System (RS) architectures (\hbox{e.g.,} the popular Flow playlist on Deezer) whilst $E$ affordances correspond to mostly human curated playlists (such as recommended playlists variously called “10s electronic”, “Rock \& Chill”, etc.).
+We characterise all remaining modes of access under $O$ including for instance the search bar, user-constructed playlists, and more broadly, modes of content access which do not utilise any degree of recommendation.
+No longer is it necessary for the avid music listener to spend hours on end organically trawling through digital repositories to find their `niche' but rather, they are free to draw upon $A$ and $E$ affordances to further complement or even replace their exploration in this space.
+Nonetheless, while it is true that affordance diversification yields increased potentials for exploration this comes at the price of a greater emphasis on the user's to utilise the platform - questions of what affordance to utilise and what items therein to adopt quickly become frequent decisions the modern user must face in their daily platform usage.

-In our work we trace the aforementioned user tendencies through the notion of adoption on two fronts: \emph{affordance adoption} (among the triad $O,A,E$) and \emph{item adoptions} therein (\hbox{i.e.,} item transfers across affordances).\hidefornow{through the introduction of the novel metric of adoption} Through a comprehensive quantitative analysis of user listening practices on the popular music streaming platform, Deezer, our work sheds light on the varied and often heterogeneous nature of adoption and behavioural differences amongst users.
-The contribution of this work both sits within and helps to re-frame the growing body of \hidefornow{state of the art} literature which appraises the interconnected effects of human behaviour and algorithmic influence via an organic comparison.
+In our work we centre our attention on this notion of adoption on two fronts: \emph{affordance adoption} ($O,A,E$) and \emph{item adoptions} therein (\hbox{i.e.} adoption into one's organic catalogue: $A\rightarrow O\: \| \:E\rightarrow O$) through the introduction of the novel metric of adoption.
+Tracing user listening practices on the popular music streaming platform, Deezer our work sheds light on the varied and often heterogeneous nature of adoption and behavioural differences amongst users.
+The contribution of this work sits within the growing body of state of the art literature which appraises the interconnected effects of human behaviour and algorithmic influence through an organic comparison -- a contribution of high relevance to music streaming providers and user's alike to comprehend the bi-directional affect of recommendation upon user preference and downstream platform behaviour.